 Your collective bargaining agreement is a mutually agreed upon legally binding document between your employer, the University of Saskatchewan, and your professional association, Resident Doctors of Saskatchewan.
 Both parties have agreed to all the terms and conditions within the agreement, and agreed to uphold the requirements for the benefit of not only you the employees and your employer, but the patients you serve everyday.
 We continue to strive to make patient safety and employee safety the heart of the agreement, while ensuring you have every opportunity to learn and grow in your profession.

 What if the collective agreement isn't being followed?

 Sometimes it's a matter of miscommunication or misunderstanding.
-The first thing to do is to speak with your Administrative Resident, Program Administrative Assistant or Program Director using this website as a reference as to what should be happening with regard to the collective agreement, whether it's a scheduling issue or a request for time away, etc.
+The first thing to do is to speak with your Administrative Resident, Program Administrator or Program Director using this website as a reference as to what should be happening with regard to the collective agreement, whether it's a scheduling issue or a request for time away, etc.